Rusty Wallace Net Worth 2026

 Iowa Speedway

 In late 2005, Wallace broke ground on his "Signature Design Speedway" in Newton, Iowa.
 Iowa Speedway had its first race on September 15, 2006, and hosted many races in 2007 including an IndyCar race.
 The track is noted for its structural similarity to Richmond International Raceway, where Wallace has won six times.
 Iowa Speedway hosted its first NASCAR Nationwide Series and first NASCAR Craftsman Truck Series race in 2009.
-Iowa Speedway will host their first NASCAR Cup Series race on June 16, 2024.[143]
-On December 4, 2023, it was announced that the inaugural NASCAR Cup Series race there was officially sold out.[144]
+Iowa Speedway hosted their first NASCAR Cup Series race on June 16, 2024.[168]
+On December 4, 2023, it was announced that the inaugural NASCAR Cup Series race there was officially sold out.[169]
 The inaugural race was a huge success with guest appearances from Rusty throughout the weekend.
-The cup series will return to Iowa Speedway on the first weekend of August 2025.
+The cup series returned to Iowa Speedway on the first weekend of August 2025.

 Endorsements